PLATINUM2025

 Four powerful questions that require reflection about what really matters - results.

-The Animal Welfare Society seeks to aid companion animals in need by offering intake services for pets in 21 local municipalities and operating a progressive Adoption Center to find these pets loving new homes.
-AWS works with out-of-state rescue groups needing assistance placing their animals.
-The goal is to bring together pets and families.
+The Animal Welfare Society seeks to aid companion animals in need by offering intake services for pets in 18 local municipalities and operating a progressive Adoption Center to find these pets loving new homes.
+Additionally, AWS works with out-of-state rescue groups needing assistance placing their animals.
+The goal is to bring together pets and families though successful adoptions and reunions (for lost & found pets brought in by animal control officers).

 AWS, an animal resource for pets and their people, offers: